- Module Code:

 - Taught in:

-The purpose of this course is to provide an overview of closed and open economy macroeconomic theory with coverage of important theoretical issues, methods and debates, and serve as reference for more applied or specialised modules of our MSc programmes.
-A critical assessment is made of the analytical underpinnings of contemporary mainstream economic theories and policies, and heterodox alternatives are explored.
-Topics covered include: advanced models in macroeconomics with special emphasis on explanations of business cycles, theories of economic growth, open macroeconomics and implications for economic policy design in advanced and developing economies.
+The purpose of this course is to provide an overview of macroeconomic theory with coverage of important theoretical issues, methods and debates, and serve as reference for more applied or specialised modules of our MSc programmes.
+A critical assessment is made of the analytical underpinnings of contemporary mainstream economic theories and policies, and heterodox alternatives are reviewed.
+Topics covered include: advanced models in macroeconomics with special emphasis on explanations of business cycles, theories of economic growth, the relevance of different assumptions and approaches taken, and theoretical policy implications in advanced and emerging economies.

-- the consequences of the increasing dependence upon general equilibrium modelling and other relevant underlying assumptions;
+- Understand the consequences of the increasing dependence upon general equilibrium modelling and other relevant underlying assumptions;

 Students will be expected to be familiar with the main schools of economic thought to be found in the literature and to answer questions on these in essays and examination both expositionally and critically, whilst displaying an understanding of the technical, theoretical and conceptual content of macroeconomics at the level of academic journal publications.